ucsb-cs148-w25/pj07-mafia/team/contributions/Contributions.md

 - Implemented a feature to copy the Lobby ID.
 - Integrated a chat bar sidebar for better in-game communication.

+**Winning Condition**
+- Modified voting sessions to emit the winning result alongside eliminated players.
+- Collaborated with Priyanka on integrating winning conditions across the frontend and backend.

 ## Non-Code Contributions

 ## Documentation: